 So you’re getting started in model railroading.
 You have a basic idea of what you want, and you might have even started buying some rolling stock.
-But what type of track should you choose, and how do you power it?
+But what type of train track should you choose, and how do you power it?
 Contrary to what you might think, there are actually multiple ways to go about this.
-Your scale, type of setup, and even the type of train you plan to run will factor into this.
-If you already have a train set, this will likely come with a feeder track, but this may not be right for you if you want to expand your set into a fully fledged layout.
+Your train scale, type of setup, and even the type of train you plan to run will factor into what train track and power accessories you need.
+If you already have a train set, this will likely come with a feeder track, but this may not be right for you if you want to expand your train set into a fully fledged layout.

 Tubular track is one of the oldest legacy track types, and was at one time available in multiple scales.
 Most Lionel train sets still included tubular track as recently as the 1990s, and as a result, there are still a fair number of layouts in existence which feature this style.
 These are typically powered using a CTC Lock-On Connector, which can be manually clipped to the outer and middle rails.
 To eliminate the flimsy and somewhat unsightly appearance of these connectors, many more serious modelers have taken to soldering their terminal wires directly to the outer and middle rail.

 When it comes to HO scale, there are just about as many options as there are in O gauge.
-However just as with O, there are several track types which are more typically used than others.
-Some of these require a proprietary terminal track, while others are more flexible.
+However just as with O scale, there are several track types which are more typically used than others.
+Some of these train tracks require a proprietary terminal track, while others are more flexible.
 So which one would be right for you?

 Bachmann E-Z Track

-Atlas True-Track is another major option for HO scale track with an included ballast base.
-With a slightly lower profile than Bachmann’s E-Z Track, the two are sadly not interchangeable.
+Atlas True-Track is another major option for HO scale train track with an included ballast base.
+With a slightly lower profile than Bachmann’s E-Z Track, the two tracks are sadly not interchangeable.
 However Atlas provides its own terminal track for this system, available as a 9″ straight section.
-True-Track and E-Z Track both allow for quick setup and teardown on any surface, however we recommend avoiding carpets.
+True-Track and E-Z Track both allow for quick setup and teardown on any surface, however we recommend avoiding building your train layout on carpets.

-Although more widely used in N scale, Kato’s Unitrack line is also available in HO.
-Again, much like the two systems listed above, Unitrack items are not compatible with other systems and come with their own roadbed and locking mechanism.
+Although more widely used in N scale, Kato’s Unitrack line is also available in HO scale.
+Again, much like the two systems listed above, Unitrack items are not compatible with other train track systems and come with their own roadbed and locking mechanism.
 They do however offer a wide range of straights, curves, and switches to choose from.
 Their roadbed design additionally comes pre-painted with a realistic mix of ballast tones.
-Unitrack requires a straight feeder track segment to distribute power to the layout.
+Unitrack requires a straight feeder track segment to distribute power to the model train layout.

 Lionel Magnelock Track